Setting limits on blazar-boosted dark matter with xenon-based detectors: Abstract

 \section{Abstract}

-Dual-phase xenon time projection chambers achieve optimal sensitivity for dark matter in the 10 to \SI{1000}{\GeV c^{-2}} mass range, but sub-GeV DM particles lack sufficient energy to produce nuclear recoils above detection thresholds in these detectors.
+Dual-phase xenon time projection chambers achieve optimal sensitivity for dark matter in the 10 to \SI{1000}{\GeV c^{-2}} mass range, but sub-GeV dark matter (DM) particles lack sufficient energy to produce nuclear recoils above detection thresholds in these detectors.
 Blazar-boosted dark matter offers a way to overcome this limitation.
 Relativistic jets in active galactic nuclei can accelerate light dark matter in their host-galaxy halos to energies that can leave detectable nuclear recoil signals in xenon-based detectors on Earth.
 We present the first blazar-boosted dark matter search that incorporates detector response modeling, using public data from XENON1T and LZ for the blazar \txsname.
 We model dark matter-proton scattering in the jet environment, covering the full process from jet acceleration through to detector response.
 We explore how the host galaxy dark matter density profile impacts our analysis.
-We exclude dark matter–nucleon cross-sections for ~\SI{1}{\mevm} dark matter between \SI{5.8e-31}{\cm\squared} and \SI{6.3e-29}{\cm\squared} using XENON1T data and between \SI{9.9e-32}{\cm\squared} and \SI{2.5e-28}{\cm\squared} from LZ EFT searches.

-Our results show that astrophysical uncertainties, especially the dark matter density profile near the supermassive black hole, set the primary limitation on the sensitivity rather than detector systematics.
-These findings highlight blazar-boosted dark matter as a promising probe of light dark matter and motivate further astrophysical modeling.
+We set model-dependent exclusion regions on the dark-matter-nucleon scattering cross section for $m_\chi \simeq \SI{1}{\MeV}$ dark matter, between $\SI{5.8e-31}{\square\centi\metre}$ and $\SI{6.3e-29}{\square\centi\metre}$ using XENON1T data, and between $\SI{9.9e-32}{\square\centi\metre}$ and $\SI{2.5e-28}{\square\centi\metre}$ from LZ effective field theory (EFT) dark matter searches.
+Our results show that astrophysical uncertainties, especially those in the dark-matter distribution near the supermassive black hole, are the main limitation of this search rather than detector effects.
+The limits are therefore model-dependent and should be seen as exploratory.
+They highlight both the potential and the present uncertainties of blazar-boosted dark matter as a probe of light dark matter.